If you're living on campus at Columbia University Irving Medical Center or thinking of living on campus, please review these policies.

 - Primary Care Medical Services in Tower 1, Lobby Level B234

-Smoking is prohibited on all CUMC property, both indoors and outdoors.
-This policy extends to all CUMC residential facilities, including all apartments; public spaces such as lobbies, hallways, and stairwells; building entrances; adjacent courtyards; garages; and rooftops.
+Smoking is prohibited on all CUIMC property, both indoors and outdoors.
+This policy extends to all CUIMC residential facilities, including all apartments; public spaces such as lobbies, hallways, and stairwells; building entrances; adjacent courtyards; garages; and rooftops.

 If you, the tenant, or anyone in your apartment is found smoking, a $250 fine will be imposed on everyone living in your apartment for each occurrence.
-Learn more about Smoke-Free at CUMC.
+Learn more about Smoke-Free at CUIMC.

 If you have a guest staying for one night only, you can sign him or her in with your building's door attendants or the Public Safety officer on post.
 If you have a visitor staying for longer than one night, you'll have to get a guest pass from the Office of Housing Services.
-Bring a copy of your visitor’s state ID or passport and a copy of your CUMC ID.
+Bring a copy of your visitor’s state ID or passport and a copy of your CUIMC ID.
+Guests are not to stay on a permanent basis and will be granted a 2-week maximum pass in any consecutive 30 day period.
 Be sure to inform your roommates about any expected guests and of the duration of their visit.
 Visitors must present their pass when entering a residential building.
-This pass does not grant access to any other building on campus, and is good for a maximum of two weeks.
+This pass does not grant access to any other building on campus.

-Lockout assists or duplicate keys will not be provided for any guests.
+Lockout assists or duplicate keys will not be provided to any guests.
 You are responsible for the actions of your guest at all times.

 If you suspect a rodent or insect infestation in your unit, contact the Office of Housing Services immediately.
 We have the right to enter your living area to verify the situation, with or without an outside professional.
 Evidence of an infestation must be found or no treatment will be performed.